A dietitian answers her 10 most frequently asked questions

 - Is sugar (or salt, or fat) the biggest problem in our diets?

 No single nutrient or ingredient is the cause of poor diets.
 We live in an environment where highly palatable and cheap food is available everywhere.
-Pizza, chips, pastries and soda are dietary staples, what’s most problematic is eating too much of those ultra-processed foods and not enough whole foods (such as vegetables, fish and nuts) over a long period of time.
+Pizza, chips, pastries and soda are dietary staples, and the average American gets almost 60% of their daily calories from such ultra-processed foods.
+What’s most problematic is eating too much of those ultra-processed foods and not enough whole foods (such as vegetables, fish and nuts) over a long period of time.

 - Do microwaves cause cancer?